Mike Daniels (American football): College career

 Daniels was considered a two-star prospect by Rivals.com.
 His height was listed at six feet one inches and 230 pounds.
 His 40-yard dash was listed at 4.6 seconds; he bench-pressed a maximum of 300 pounds and squatted 600 pounds.

-Daniels was not highly recruited out of high school and only received scholarship offers from Iowa and Temple.
+Daniels was not highly recruited out of high school, but received scholarship offers from the University of Iowa and Temple University.
 When he was asked about why no one knew about him coming out of high school, he replied, "honestly, I don't know".

 Daniels chose to play football at Iowa and was redshirted during his first year.
 When the redshirt expired the following year, he was not listed on the depth chart after spring practice but still managed to get the first sack of his college career in a game against the Florida International University Golden Panthers, in which he also had two solo tackles and an assisted tackle.

 During his second year, Daniels played in all 13 games, and had 10 tackles including 1.5 for a loss.

 In his junior year with the Hawkeyes, Daniels played in every game and started eight of them.
 During a game against Ball State, he was awarded a career-best six tackles (four solo), as well as four more tackles for a loss and a sack.
 His performance earned him Big Ten co-Defensive Player of the week honors.
 At the end of the season, he earned a spot on the honorable mention All-Big Ten team by the coaches and media.

 During the final season of his college career, Daniels was named to the Pony Express Award preseason watch list.
 Additionally, he was named a third-team All-Big 10 by Phil Steele.
 During the season, he started all 13 games at defensive tackle and led the team in tackles for loss and sacks.
 He also recorded 32 solo tackles.
 During the season opener against Tennessee Tech, he recorded one solo tackle and one assist.
 When the Hawkeyes competed against Nebraska, Daniels matched his career high of nine tackles.
 His performance in his final year earned him a spot on the second-team all-Big Ten team by the coaches and media.

 Daniels graduated from the University of Iowa with a degree in sociology.